ivogabe/gulp-typescript/readme.md

 Source maps
 ----------
 gulp-typescript supports source maps by the usage of the gulp-sourcemaps plugin.
+It works for both JavaScript and definition (`.d.ts`) files.
+You don't have to set `sourceMap` or `declarationMap` in your configuration.
+When you use gulp-sourcemaps, they will be generated automatically.

 Configuring the paths of source maps can be hard.
 The easiest way to get working source maps is to inline the sources of your TypeScript files in the source maps.
 This will of course increase the size of the source maps.
 The following example demonstrates this approach:

 ```javascript
 var gulp = require('gulp')